The Stale Queue That Grounded My Drones

 All five drones building.
 Queue draining.
 No grounding events.

-Added a check: if VERSION doesn’t exist on a remote, treat it as “needs update” instead of “up to date.”
+Added a check: if the deploy marker doesn't exist on a remote, treat it as "needs update" instead of "up to date."

-68 cores idle for 7 hours because a file didn’t exist.
-The drones weren’t broken — they were grounded by stale data and a deploy that never happened.
+68 cores idle because a deploy marker was missing.
+The drones weren't broken; they were grounded by stale data and a deploy check that needed to fail closed.